 Dynamical systems, singularity theory and algebraic geometry.

-String Phenomenology (Theoretical Physics)
+String and Beyond the Standard Model Phenomenology (Theoretical Physics)

 String theory compactifications, supersymmetric field theories, black holes physics, beyond standard model physics, alternative formulation of quantum mechanics.